 Don Milton co-authored a study to understand the patterns of contamination of SARS-CoV-2, which causes COVID-19.
 Researchers say it's essential for prevention policies and effective interventions.

-Currently, it's unknown if asymptomatic individuals pose the same environmental contamination risk as symptomatic ones, although viral shedding has been demonstrated to continue even after clinical recovery of COVID-19 patients.
+Currently, it's unknown if asymptomatic individuals pose the same environmental contamination risk as symptomatic ones, although viral shedding has been demonstrated to continue even after the clinical recovery of COVID-19 patients.

 "...Viral contamination of the air and surfaces surrounding asymptomatic or recovering COVID-19 patients could have serious implications for outbreak control strategies," the study states.